-The FRANK HOWARD, SR. Scholarship Award was established in honor of Frank Howard, Sr. who served as an instructor in the Math and Science Department for Coahoma Community College from 1966-1990.
-The scholarship will be awarded to five students for the Fall semester and five students in the Spring semester.
+The FRANK HOWARD, SR., SCHOLARSHIP AWARD was established in honor of Frank Howard, Sr. who served as an instructor in the Math and Science Department for Coahoma Community College from 1966 - 1990.
+The scholarships will be awarded to five students for the Fall semester and five students for the Spring semester.
 The student must meet the following criteria:

-- 1. Enrolled full-time at Coahoma Community College without a break or gap in enrollment with a cumulative overall GPA of least a 3.0 on 4.0 scale - 2.
+- 1. Enrolled full-time at Coahoma Community College without a break or gap in enrollment with a cumulative overall GPA of least a 3.0 on a 4.0 scale - 2.
 Demonstrate outstanding scholastic ability and/or leadership with the determination to graduate from college and holding membership in a college organization - 3.
 Remain enrolled six weeks or more to receive the award - 4.
-Submit application with most recent transcript - 5.
-Two letters of recommendation from former high school or college instructors - 6.
-One-page letter written by the applicant explaining his/her educational goals
+Submit application with a most recent transcript

+5. Two letters of recommendation from former high school or college instructors

+6. One-page letter written by the applicant explaining his/her educational goals

-FRANK HOWARD, SR. the total award per student is \$500.
+FRANK HOWARD, SR. The total award per student is \$500.

-FRANK HOWARD, SR SCHOLARSHPS - IMPORTANT DATES PLEASE NOTE: Although scholarship applications may be submitted at any time during the term, priority is given to students who applications are received by the deadlines listed below: For Graduating High School Seniors in May.
-For Returning Coahoma Community College Students Deadline : Month of June for Fall semester Deadline: Month of June for Fall semester Month of November for Spring Semester
+FRANK HOWARD, SR SCHOLARSHIPS - IMPORTANT DATES

+PLEASE NOTE: Although scholarship applications may be submitted at any time during the term, priority is given to students whose applications are received by the deadlines listed below:

+For Graduating High School Seniors in May For Returning Coahoma Community College Students Deadline: Month of June for Fall semester Deadline: Month of June for Fall semester The month of November for Spring Semester

-The GREG MALATESTA BUSINESS SCHOLARSHIP is designed to provide financial assistance to those students enrolled in a Business Associate degree program offered in the Academic Division of studies.
+The GREGORY HOSKINS BAND SCHOLARSHIP is designed to provide financial assistance to an active member of the Coahoma Community College Tiger Marching Band.
 These funds are stipulated for students with no other means of financial assistance.